-Disco balls are a dance hall decoration formed by attaching small mirrors around the outside of a clear acrylic sphere rotated in the ceiling’s center.
+The disco ball is a dance hall decoration formed by attaching small mirrors around the outside of a clear acrylic sphere rotated in the ceiling’s center.
 When spotlights are shone on the disco ball, the ball creates a vivid display as light is reflected from the mirrors on its surface.

-Disco balls are a great way to liven up the dance floor or even add a little novelty decor to your home.
+They are a great way to liven up the dance floor or even add a little novelty decor to your home.
 Keep reading to learn more about disco balls and how they’re used.

 The Invention of Disco Balls